-The accompanying financial statements of the Fund are issued in compliance with the relevant BSP guidelines.
+The accompanying financial statements of the fund are issued in compliance with the relevant BSP guidelines.

-The accompanying financial statements have been prepared on a historical cost except for financial assets at fair value through profit or loss (FVTPL) that have been measured at fair value.
+The accompanying financial statements have been prepared on a historical cost basis.

-The financial statements of the Fund are presented in United States dollar (US\$), the Fund's functional and presentation currency.
-All values are rounded off to the nearest US\$ except when otherwise indicated.
+The financial statements of the Fund are presented in Philippine peso (₱), the Fund's functional and presentation currency.
+All values are rounded off to the nearest peso except when otherwise indicated.